ayaallaa/Computer-Vission/README.md

 ### Computer Vision Functions

 1. Add additive noise to the image.
-    * For example: Uniform, Gaussian and salt & pepper noise.
+    *  Uniform, Gaussian and salt & pepper noise.
 2. Filter the noisy image using the following low pass filters.
     * Average, Gaussian and median filters.
 3. Detect edges in the image using the following masks